clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 1. Federal Common Policy Tree File (CSV) (_FederalCommonPolicyTree.csv_)

-The _FederalCommonPolicyTree.csv_ provides a data view of all CAs that validate to COMMON and those that cross-certify with them.
+The _FederalCommonPolicyTree.csv_ provides a data view of all CAs that validate to COMMON and those that cross-certify with them. **the cross-certified CAs that don't validate to COMMON??**

 ### 2. All Certificates (HTML) (_AIACrawler.html_)